bitifet/sqltt/README.md

       - Ex.: ``node myTplLib.sql.js listQuery``
       - If no argument provided in this case, a list of available keys will be shown instead.
-    - Additional arguments are wrapped in a *set* commands in order to populate arguments.
+    - Arguments are wrapped in a *set* commands.
       - Ex.: ``node myTpl.sql parameter1 parameter2 "third parameter"``
       - Ex.: ``node myTplLib.sql listBySection sectionId``